-Extraordinary Housing Market professor at the University of Amsterdam and Director of Real Estate Management at Ortec Finance.
+Director of Real Estate Management at Ortec Finance.
 Appointed on 23 November 2015 and eligible for reappointment in 2020.
 In addition to being a BNG Bank Supervisory Board member, he is an Investment Committee member of Amvest Residential Core Fund.

-Ms M.E.R. van Elst
+M.E.R. van Elst

-Founder of Ariam Interim Management & Consultancy and currently employed as Interim Manager at SVn.
 Former COO on the executive boards of ING Bank in both Poland and Belgium.
 Appointed on 19 April 2018 and eligible for reappointment in 2022.